twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

     }
     ```

-    Not updating your App's PushKit device token parsing logic may result in the following error messages when calling the `[TwilioVoice registerWithAccessToken:deviceToken:completion:]` method for 2.0.X and 3.x/4.x respectively:
+    According to our latest findings, not updating your App's PushKit device token parsing logic may result in the following error messages when calling the `[TwilioVoice registerWithAccessToken:deviceToken:completion:]` method for 2.0.X and 3.x/4.x respectively:

     ```
     Error Domain=com.twilio.voice.error Code=31400 "Bad Request" UserInfo={NSLocalizedDescription=Bad Request, NSLocalizedFailureReason=20001 : Address of Apn Binding must be a nonempty string of even number of hexadecimal characters}